 Starting with those 15 companies, we analyzed their performance levels to meet customer expectations across a myriad of functional and emotional needs.
 The analysis found unique patterns within the data.
 Each pattern of customer expectations and company performance clearly identified a moat and, most interestingly, where to focus performance areas in order to build that moat.

 Our second 10-year study added in revenue growth to complete the 11-moat framework.
-We divided the moats into three groups of how customers make buying decisions: Why, How and What.

 The W Report™ shows well your company performs by force ranking it against our W-50 competitive benchmarks.
 This analysis provides executives and investor relations professionals with a fully independent assessment of the competitive strength of their company.
 Through our moat framework, executives can work on the right initiatives today with confidence they are creating durable competitive advantages in the future.